Phase1es2/TODO-DOCKER-K8S/README.md

 ```
 kubectl get pods -n kube-system | grep ebs
 ```

 ![addon](./screenshot/addon.png)
 Now the driver is successfully deployed  and ready to handle PVCs.

 ### 4. deploy to eks
 Create a Kubernetes deployment for the application in the EKS cluster.
 This deployment will specify the Docker image to use, the number that the application listens on.

 To get pvc running we run same code we had as we deploy to the Minikube
 ```
 kubectl apply -f mongodb-pvc.yaml
 kubectl get pvc
 ```
 ![pvc status](./screenshot/pvc_status.png)
-we will see there is still no VOLUME, CAPACITY, ACCESS, and MODES by checking pvc mongo-pvc
+We will see there is still no VOLUME, CAPACITY, ACCESS, and MODES by checking pvc mongo-pvc
 ```
 kubectl describe pvc mongo-pvc
 ```